earthlab/earthpy/CONTRIBUTING.rst

 Guidelines
 ==========

-Contributions to `earthpy` are welcome.
+We welcome contributions to `earthpy`.
 They are more likely to be accepted if they follow the guidelines below.

 At this stage of development, we are developing a set of